Skip To Content Skip To Menu Skip To Footer

 Social Interactive Support Group

 This is a 60-minute clinical support group that aims to help students struggling with social anxiety as well as with making friends, maintaining friendships, or struggling with their friend group.
 This support group is open to all enrolled students.
 This group will encourage students to share their social challenges and will rely on support from the group, psychoeducation, interactive activities, and role-playing exercises.
-Interested students will need to have an Initial Consultation and Group Screening prior to participation.
+Interested students will need to have an Initial Consultation and Group Screening before participation.
 Please contact the Wellness Center to schedule an Initial Consultation.

 Skills Workshops